npalm/docker-introduction/markdown/part3.md

 !SUB
 ### Building a cluster
-Next we will build a simple cluster containing.
+Next we build a simple cluster containing.
 - One node acting as proxy, nginx is used as proxy.
 - Three nodes acting as web server, nginx is used as web server.
 - One node acting as data store, redis is used as key value store.